 Concrete is the final product of the mixture of cement, water, and aggregate.
 Installation of the concrete mixture is time-sensitive, as the mixture binds very quickly to form concrete, which is why you often see trucks transporting concrete still mixing it.

 For example, when Portland cement is mixed with water and laid down to form a driveway, it only takes a few hours to set.
-Once this driveway is set, it will take a few weeks to fully harden.
-Concrete is one of the most common surfaces used for driveways and sidewalks as well as for the construction of homes and commercial buildings.
-Concrete, by design, is made to withstand exposure to the elements and strengthen itself over time.
+Once the driveway sets, it will take a few weeks to fully harden.
+Concrete is one of the most common surfaces for driveways and sidewalks as well as for the construction of homes and commercial buildings.
+Concrete is designed to withstand exposure to the elements and strengthen over time.

 Maintaining Concrete Surfaces

-While concrete is made to stand the test of time, there is still a risk that structural damage can occur if it is not properly maintained.
+While extremely durable, there is still a risk that structural damage can occur if concrete is not properly maintained.
 The best way to make sure your concrete remains structurally sound is to apply a penetrating sealer that strengthens it from within.
-Additionally, having your concrete washed regularly is always recommended to make sure that surface contaminants are kept at bay.
+Additionally, hiring a professional to clean your concrete regularly is the best way to make sure that surface contaminants are kept at bay.